Face/Eye AF Set.

-- When the person is in the shade.
+- When the subject is in the shade.

-- When the person is out of focus.
+- When the subject is out of focus.

-- When the person is moving too much.
+- When the subject is moving too much.

-- If the person is moving too much, the detection frame may not display correctly over their eyes.
+- If the subject is moving too much, the detection frame may not be displayed correctly over their eyes.

 - The product may not detect faces at all or may accidentally detect other objects as faces in some conditions.

 - The Eye AF function is unavailable when the mode dial is set to(Movie) or during movie shooting.